 Folsom library has networked printers available on every floor.
 Information on printing in the library can be found here.

 Flatbed scanners are located on the 1st, 3rd and 4th floors opposite the center stairwell doors.

-A small number of Group Study Rooms located on the 3rd and 4th floors of the Folsom Library are available for up to 3 hours' use each day by any Rensselaer-affiliated group of 2 or more persons on a first-come, first-assigned basis.
-Daily assignment and administration of these rooms are the responsibilities of the Service Desk.
-There are also about two dozen small group study rooms located on the 1st, 3rd and 4th floors that are typically left unlocked for both individuals and groups to use on a first-come, first-use basis.
+Two Group Study Rooms located on the 3rd floor of the Folsom Library are available for up to 3 hours' use each day by any Rensselaer-affiliated group of 2 or more persons on a first-come, first-assigned basis.
+Assignment and administration of these rooms are the responsibilities of the Service Desk.
+There are small group study rooms located on the 1st, 3rd and 4th floors that are left unlocked for both individuals and groups to use on a first-come, first-use basis.
 Near the end of semesters, some of these rooms can be reserved in advance in order to accommodate the needs of groups to finish class projects.

 HOW TO APPLY

 Reservations by student groups must be made in person at the Service Desk on the day of intended use.
 Reservations by faculty and staff may be made in advance by contacting the Library's Administration Office (x8300).
 Students requiring the use of a room for interview purposes may make a reservation in advance by contacting the Service Desk (x8310).
 Library staff may request that the names of all occupants be identified on the Group Study Reservation slip.

 CLAIMING AND EXTENDING RESERVATIONSReservations not claimed within the first 10 minutes of a reservation period may be reassigned.